yunusemrejr/CRUD-with-NodeJS-ExpressJS-MongoDB/README.md

 # CRUD-with-NodeJS-ExpressJS-MongoDB
 C.R.U.D.
 Application using Node.JS, Express.JS and MongoDB.
-Frontend: HTML/CSS
+Frontend: HTML/CSS.
+Other components: EJS engine.
 This project would not be possible without Daily Tuition on YouTube.
 I strongly advice you to check their content as it is beyond perfect: https://www.youtube.com/channel/UCrG2Z0usOCCdUTAr4D1A8mw